 Every airline is slightly different, but for most Cabin Crew jobs you will be paid a combination of basic pay or base salary and allowances.
 If you’re based in the UK your basic pay likely rages from around £10,000-£15,000 per year.

-Flight pay or sector pay differs according to which airline you work for.
+Flight pay or sector pay differs according to which airline you work for and makes up an important part of the Cabin Crew salary.
 Some airlines will pay you a set amount for each sector (i.e. Virgin Atlantic pays around £50 per flight), whereas other airlines pay hourly (i.e. British Airways Mixed Fleet receive around £2.50 per hour from the start until the end of their shift including layover times).

-Some airlines will provide an allowance for stopovers.
+Some airlines will provide an allowance for stopovers as part of their Cabin Crew salary.
 The rate of this is often set depending on the cost of living in the destination.
 So, for example, two nights in San Francisco would give you more money than two nights in Mumbai.
 This may be paid to you in cash at the hotel or you may have some type of credit system where you are provided with a card you are paid allowances into your final salary minus any spending.

-It is likely that allowances or flight pay is tax-free, meaning that you only pay tax on your base salary.
-What’s more is that in the U we currently do not pay tax until we earn at least £11,850 which is likely to be a good proportion of your salary.
+It is likely that allowances or flight pay is a tax-free part of the Cabin Crew salary, meaning that you only pay tax on your base salary.
+What’s more is that in the UK we currently do not pay tax until we earn at least £11,850 which is likely to be a good proportion of your salary.
 You are therefore unlikely to have to pay much tax on your income.